 Credit: Asilia Africa

 Ali Barbour’s Cave Restaurant is set in a natural coral cave with a series of interlinked chambers.
 The main part of the restaurant has an open rooftop and on a clear night, you can enjoy the beauty of South Coast’s starry night.
 The setting is unique, mysterious and romantic.
 However, the restaurant specializes in Seafood with options ranging from fresh to scrumptious crustaceans and fresh catches of the day.
 The restaurant also serves an impressive meat menu covering Poultry, Venison and Beef dishes and not to leave out their delicious vegetarian menu.

 See the wildlife at Tsavo National Park

 The sighting of dust-red elephant wallowing, rolling and spraying each other with the midnight blue waters of palm-shaded Galana River is one of the most evocative images in Africa.
-The park forms the largest protected area in Kenya and s home to most of the larger mammals, vast herds of dust-red elephant, rhino, buffalo, lion, leopard, hippo, crocodile, waterbucks, lesser kudu, gerenuk and the prolific bird life feature 500 recorded species.
+Tsavo National Park forms the largest protected area in Kenya and ais home to most of the larger mammals, vast herds of dust-red elephant, rhino, buffalo, lion, leopard, hippo, crocodile, waterbucks, lesser kudu, gerenuk and the prolific bird life feature 500 recorded species.

 Samburu, Buffalo Springs and Shaba National Reserve